Psychological Development & Life Cycle

 Pre-Test

-- Coming out is a process that takes place between:
+3. Coming out as LGBT is a process that takes place between:

-- may have different adjustment issues currently than LGB adults who turn 65 ten years from now
+2. may have different adjustment issues currently than LGBT adults who turn 65 ten years from now

 Introduction